cesarverapy/data-exploration/README.md

   - Older houses require more analysis on renovation-related costs.

 - **Energy Consumption**:
-  - Seasonal trends influence energy consumption in Brazil and Spain.
+  - Seasonal trends influence energy consumption in Brazil.
   - Opportunities for optimizing energy costs by focusing on low-demand periods.

 ---